table of content

 Focus on User Intent

-To succeed, prioritize research into user intent and update your keyword strategy regularly.
 This ensures you adapt to evolving search patterns and industry trends.
-By addressing the specific needs and questions of your target audience, you’ll drive relevant traffic and build credibility with your users.
+By addressing the specific needs and questions of your target audience, you’ll drive relevant traffic and build lasting credibility.

 2) Title Tags and Meta Descriptions